State management plays a crucial role in building dynamic and scalable

 The Solution: XState Store

-XState Store introduces an event-driven approach to state management, blending the simplicity of Zustand with the structured design of Redux Toolkit.
-This makes it ideal for developers seeking a balance between flexibility and maintainability.
+the simplicity of Zustand with the structured design of Redux Toolkit.
+This

 The Code

-Below is an example of how to set up a store using xstate/store
+Below is an example of how to set up a store using xstate/store and integrate

 it into your application: